 Every care is taken to protect patients from contracting preventable infections.
 We advise all staff, patients and visitors to wash their hands with our special alcohol gel on entering and leaving any clinical areas and also to use the hand washing technique shown at each sink when washing their hands with soap.

 We also carry out audits on activities such as hand hygiene, waste, safe environment and sharps safety.
-This ensures that all staff adhere to the infection prevention control policy which is in line with NHS Greater Glasgow and Clyde’s policy.
+This ensures that all staff adhere to Hospice Infection Prevention and Control policy and National guidance

 The main hospice building is situated on Nelson Street, just across from the Westburn Church.
 The Access at Ardgowan building is situated on the corner of Ardgowan Street and Nelson Street, just across from the Greenock Sheriff Court.